lzl124631x/LeetCode/leetcode/2018. Check if Word Can Be Placed In Crossword/README.md

 ## Solution 1.
 Brute Force

+Implement a function `match(A, s)`  which returns `true` if matrix `A` matches word `s` horizontally.
+To handle the vertical case, we can simply use `B` as the transpose of `A`, and check `match(B, s)`.

+Within `match` function, we check line by line.
+For each line, we scan each segment surrounded by `#`s or line boundaries.
+For each segment, we check if it equals string `s` from left to right, or from right to left.

 The time complexity is `O(MN)` because each cell is matched at most 4 times.

 ```cpp